The 6 Best Budget Bike Trainers (Ideal for Beginners) [2025]

 It also reduces the noise by up to 50%.
 This is great if you don’t have a dedicated training cave and don’t want to disturb your loved ones (or neighbors).

-Elastogel’s third main benefit is that, according to Elite, it reduces tire wear by up to 20%.
+Elastogel’s third main benefit, according to Elite, is that it reduces tire wear by up to 20%.
 Wheel-on trainers can “eat” your tires pretty quickly, so this feature can save you some money.
 But, if you can, get a trainer tire.

 Elite Novo Force Elastogel is compatible with bikes that use a 5mm quick-release skewer or 130-135 x 5 mm QR axles (included).

-To use it with disc brake bikes (thru-axles), you must buy an adapter (code 1020008) that ensures compatibility with 135x10mm | 135x12mm, 142X12mm, or 148x12mm thru-axles.
+To use it with disc-brake bikes (thru-axles), you must buy an adapter (code 1020008) that ensures compatibility with 135x10mm | 135x12mm, 142x12mm, or 148x12mm thru-axles.

-This trainer is quieter than the more affordable alternatives like Sportneer Bike Trainer or Alpcour Bike Trainer but noisier than Tacx Flow.
+This trainer is quieter than the more affordable alternatives, like the Sportneer Bike Trainer or Alpcour Bike Trainer, but noisier than the Tacx Flow.
+To learn more, read my Elite Novo Force review.

 Tacx Flow (Most Affordable Smart Trainer)